space-buzzer/corona-weekly/week4/README.md

 In this circuit, the buzzer is on the "other" side of the switch, so nothing happens when things are just connected.
 When you push the button, the switch is closed and current reaches the buzzer and it'll make a sound.

+- [ ] For extra curiculum, we can talk about pull-up mechanism that the Arduino provides (with ~20KΩ depends on the specific board) and how to make the same mechanism ourselves.
+Key principle: current flows in the path of least resistance.
-- [ ] TODO: Add pullup configuration for the push button, use it to turn on the on-board LED
+- [ ] Extra credit assignment: Add external pullup configuration for the push button, use it to turn on the on-board LED

 Now that we're familiar with all the components, we can proceed to the main project.

 ## Code
-The full project is available at [music_game/music_game.ino](music_game).
+The full project is available at [music_game](music_game/music_game.ino)

+The code is split between 2 files: `music_game.ino` and `config.h`.
+All pin configuration for the push buttons, LED pins and buzzer is in `config.h`, together with a few game-play related settings.

+The code has a `test()` that can help during initial setup, pin assignment and color to button matching.
+Use it instead of `setup_game()` in the `setup()` function.

 ## Components
 Generic requirements: